jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 ###  Similarities to Houdini

 - always use `null` nodes to mark the end/output of something (especially useful when the output is referenced somewhere)
+- 'Copy Parameter' / 'Paste Reference' Workflow is the same

+### Random Facts

+- in TD the axis of any image (TOPs) are mapped to `uv coordinates` ranging from 0-1 (think STMap in Nuke)

 ### HDAs to MyComponents